The Story Behind Kobe's Oscars Tribute

-The Lakers already paid tribute to Kobe Bryant after his tragic passing, as did the Super Bowl and the 2020 Grammys.
-Now, the 92nd Oscars will also honor Kobe Bryant during the Feb.
-9 telecast.
-But the awards show won't just be honoring him as a father and a basketball player, but as an Oscar winner: Kobe Bryant won Best Animated Short Film in 2018 for Dear Basketball, which he wrote and narrated.
+Spike Lee's bright purple suit trimmed with Lakers' yellow lining and embroidered with the number "24" on his lapels and the back of his jacket was the first glimpse of the 92nd Oscars tribute to the late Kobe Bryant.
+Coming on the heels of the Lakers tribute to Bryant after his tragic passing, and touching tributes at the Super Bowl and the 2020 Grammys, the Feb.
+9 telecast including several moments that honored the NBA star not just as a father and a basketball player, but as an Oscar winner: Kobe Bryant won Best Animated Short Film in 2018 for Dear Basketball, which he wrote and narrated.

 Advertisement

+After Lee gave an emotional interview to Ryan Seacrest on the red carpet, the tributes continued with former football player Matthew A. Cherry accepting the same award Bryant did in 2018 for Best Animated Short for his film, Hair Love.
+Accepting his award with Karen Rupert Toliver, Cherry ended his speech with a nod to Bryant: “This award is dedicated to Kobe Bryant.
+May we all have as great a second act as he had," he said.

-Oscars producer Stephanie Allain told the Los Angeles Times that Bryant's tribute will be part of the In Memoriam segment of the Academy Awards that honors all the people of the film industry that we lost in the last year.
+Leading up to the ceremony, Oscars producer Stephanie Allain told the Los Angeles Times that Bryant's tribute would be part of the In Memoriam segment of the Academy Awards that honors all the people of the film industry that we lost in the last year.
 "I think what's really appropriate is that Kobe was part of the film community, and as such, he will be embraced within the In Memoriam section," Allain said.

+Bryant's tribute opened the In Memoriam.
+As Billie Eilish sang "Yesterday," a photo of Bryant holding his Oscar with a quote that read, "Life is too short to get bogged down and be discouraged," flashed across the screen.

 When Bryant won the Oscar for the short, he thanked a long list of people ending with his wife Vanessa Bryant and his daughters, whom he called his inspiration — not only for the film, but in life.

-Note: Update: This story was originally published on Feb.
-9, 2020 at 2:45 PM.